 AI in Mental Health: Key Advances Changing Therapy in 2024

 The number of mental health patients is quickly rising and putting a strain on healthcare systems.
-The shortage of healthcare professionals leaves clinicians overloaded and patients suffering.
+In the U.S., suicide is the second leading cause of death among young people and teenagers.
+And according to Harvard University, half of the world's population will suffer from a mental health disorder in their lifetime.
 In this challenging context, AI in mental health offers a glimmer of hope for psychologists, psychiatrists, and their patients.

 In this article, we discuss applications of artificial intelligence in mental health.
 From clinical diagnostics to AI mental health therapy, we’ll shed light on the most current developments and practical use of AI in mental health.